python/devguide/setup.rst

 Maintainance branches (not ``main``) have a special file located in ``Doc/data/pythonX.Y.abi`` that allows us to know if a given Pull Request affects the public ABI.
-This file is used by the GitHub CI in a check called ``Check if the ABI has changed`` that will fail if a give Pull Request has changes to the ABI and the ABI file is not updated.
+This file is used by the GitHub CI in a check called ``Check if the ABI has changed`` that will fail if a given Pull Request has changes to the ABI and the ABI file is not updated.

 This check acts as a fail-safe and **doesn't necessarily mean that the Pull Request cannot be merged**.
-When this check fails you should add the relevant release manager to the PR so that they are aware of the change and they can validate if the change can be made or nor.
+When this check fails you should add the relevant release manager to the PR so that they are aware of the change and they can validate if the change can be made or not.

 .. important::
    ABI changes are allowed before the first release candidate.
 After the first release